-Students who are confined to their rooms for medical reasons by the College's Student Health and Counseling Services may request a meal appropriate for their illness through Student Health or their Residence Life Coordinator.
+Students who are confined to their rooms for medical reasons by the College’s Student Health and Wellness (SHAW) may request a meal appropriate for their illness through Student Health and Wellness (SHAW) or their Residence Life Coordinator.
 Meals may be picked up and delivered by any student on a meal plan with an approved request and the proper identification.

 Meals To Go

-As part of Grinnell Dining's sustainability program an unlimited number of reusable to-go containers are available from the Marketplace seven days a week anytime during normal service hours.
+As part of Grinnell Dining’s sustainability program each student on a meal plan has access to six reusable to-go containers.
 Reusable containers significantly reduces the amount of waste on campus.
-To utilize this program tell the Marketplace Cheery Checker you would like a Meal To Go.
-A fee for each unreturned container will be billed at the end of each semester.
+To utilize this program, tell the Marketplace Cheery Checker you would like a Meal To Go.
+All containers checked out must be returned.
+A fee for each unreturned container will be billed to your student account at the end of each semester.

 Removal of Food from the Marketplace

-Because added costs are involved, food or serving ware cannot be taken from the Marketplace, with the exception of a single ice cream cone, piece of fruit, or a packaged and redeemed "meal-to-go".
+Because added costs are involved, food and serviceware cannot be taken from the Marketplace.
+Exceptions include a single ice cream cone, one piece of fruit, or a packaged and redeemed “meal-to-go”.
 Abuse of this policy may result in disciplinary action.

 Outdoor Marketplace Patio Dining

 The outdoor patio dining area will be available for use during pleasant fall and spring weather.
 Students may access it through the doors in the Commons seating area in the Marketplace.
 Trays are to be taken back into the Marketplace to the tray return area after finishing the meal.
-The policy regarding the removal of food from the Marketplace also applies to removal of food from the patio dining area, which is an extension of the dining facility.
+The policy regarding the removal of food from the Marketplace also applies to removal of food from the patio dining area.

 In compliance with the laws of the State of Iowa and Grinnell College policy, no smoking is allowed in any dining facility or seating area (including patio seating).